usnistgov/FIPS201/_FIPS201/authentication.md

 ### 6.2.5 Authentication Using the CHUID (Removed)

-The CHUID authentication method is no longer allowed under FIPS-201.
-This section has been removed.
+The content of this section has been removed since the CHUID authentication mechanism is no longer allowed under FIPS-201.

-The CHUID data element remains a required data element, and CHUID verification MAY be used to support other authentication mechanisms.
+The CHUID data element remains a required on-card data element, however, as the BIO(-A) and SYM-CAK authentication mechanisms may use the CHUID data element as a source for the card’s expiration date.
+It also provides the content signing cerificate and unique identifiers for PACS ACLs.

 ### 6.2.6 Authentication Using PIV Visual Credentials (VIS)